thisdougb/thisdougb.github.io/_posts/2016-07-09-Avoiding-Bloated-Roles-In-Ansible.md

 But when you combine Ansible's strength with its power of reusable elements (components, ie roles) you can leverage some serious efficiency gains.
 Thinking in terms of components (roles) encourages reuse, saving time and avoiding coding conflicts.

-If you're finding yourself in an environment where you're continually writing roles from scratch, perhaps you're using Ansible's strength but missing out on its power.
+If you're finding yourself continually writing roles from scratch, perhaps you're using Ansible's strength but missing out on its power.
 When you think of roles as simple components, they become reusable by design.
 I don't think Ansible Inc were wrong to call them *roles*, I simply think they've evolved to have a slightly different English language meaning in the more complex environments we work on.